exasol/row-level-security/doc/user_guide/user_guide.md

 Please refer the the documentation of the [`GRANT`](https://docs.exasol.com/sql/grant.htmhttps://docs.exasol.com/sql/grant.htm) statement for further details.

-The minimum requirements for a regular user able to access the RLS are:
+The minimum requirements for a regular user in order to be able to access the RLS are:

 * User must exist (`CREATE USER`)
 * User is allowed to create sessions (`GRANT CREATE SESSION`)